kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_moving_points.md

 ktk.geometry.matmul(T, [[10, 0, 0, 1]])
 ```

-## Direct movement in Kinetics Toolkit
+## Direct transformation in Kinetics Toolkit

 Kinetics Toolkit's geometry module also provides simpler function to provide basic geometry operations, such as [ktk.geometry.rotate](api/ktk.geometry.rotate.rst), [ktk.geometry.translate](api/ktk.geometry.translate.rst) and [ktk.geometry.scale](api/ktk.geometry.scale.rst).
 If we don't need to express a full homogeneous transform, then we can use these simpler functions: